-WEST END HIGH SCHOOL ALUMNI ASSOCIATION
+WEST END HIGH SCHOOL ALUMNI: Election for Board of Directors

 WELCOME TO WEST END HIGH SCHOOL - WHERE THE BLUE JAYS FLEW!